 If you want to start learning a language but aren’t sure which one to go with, I’ll help you figure that out here.

 Memrise is very good with the same things Duolingo struggles with.
-Likewise, Duolingo can help fill the gaps where Memrise is a bit weaker.
+Likewise, Duolingo can help fill in the gaps where Memrise is a bit weaker.

 Memrise is much better for learning and remembering individual words or phrases.